 The program is administered at the federal level by the U.S. Department of Agriculture (USDA), and in each state through the department of education, agriculture, or health.
 To find out the agency that administers the program in your state, check USDA’s list of state administering agencies.

-Summer Meals Action Step: September/October
+Summer Meals Action Step: January

 - The Summer Nutrition Programs include the Summer Food Service Program and the National School Lunch Program.

 - During July 2017, the programs served 3 million children across the country.

 - Only one in seven children who ate a free or reduced-price school lunch during the 2016-2017 school year were reached by the Summer Nutrition Programs in July 2017

 - In July 2017, summer breakfast reached just over half – 1.6 million – of those children who participated in summer lunch.

 - Benefits of the Summer Nutrition ProgramsThe Summer Nutrition Programs provide free meals and snacks to children 18 and under at sites in low-income communities or that serve primarily low-income children.
 Most summer meal sites provide educational, enrichment or recreational activities that keep children learning, active and safe when school is not in session.
 These programs contribute to children’s healthy growth and development by providing them with nutritious meals and snacks over the summer months, a time when children can be more at risk for hunger and weight gain.